A novel notion of barycenter for probability distributions based on optimal weak mass transport: Introduction

 The main motivation of our work is to investigate the effect and meaning of combining a family of probability measures using OWT instead of OT.
 To that end, we will define the {\it weak barycenter} of this family through an optimisation problem, and discuss some of its properties.
 Importantly, we will see that, rather than averaging the input distributions in a metric sense, solving a weak barycenter problem corresponds to finding probability measures that encode geometric or shape information \emph{shared across} all of them.
 In fact, the weak barycenter problem will be interpreted as finding a latent random variable common to all the input distributions.
 Implications of this latent variable interpretation, in terms of robustness to outliers, will also be drawn in our work.

-A second motivation for our work is to develop and implement computational methods for weak barycenters, capitalising on the fact that the optimal weak coupling between {\it any} pair of distributions, with finite second moments, is always realised by a unique optimal {\it map}.
-This property is in sharp contrast to standard OT, where the absolute continuity with respect to the Lebesgue measure of the source or target measure is typically needed to grant the existence and uniqueness of a map---the so-called Monge map--- realising the optimal coupling between them.
-This map is often required in different ways to compute Wasserstein barycenters (see \cite{alvarez2016fixed}, \cite{zemel2019frechet} or \cite{rios1805bayesian}).
+\CB{A second motivation for our work is to develop and implement computational methods for weak barycenters, capitalising on the fact that the barycentric projection \eqref{def:proj_bary} of {\it any} optimal weak coupling between a pair of distributions $(\mu,\nu)$ with finite second moments, uniquely defines a mapping pushing forward $\mu$ to the closest measure $\eta$ convexly smaller than $\nu$.
+This property contrasts with standard OT, where the absolute continuity with respect to the Lebesgue measure of the source or target measure is typically needed to grant the existence and uniqueness of a map---the so-called Monge map--- realising the optimal coupling between $\mu$ and $\nu$.
+This map is often required in different ways to compute Wasserstein barycenters (see \cite{alvarez2016fixed}, \cite{zemel2019frechet} or \cite{rios1805bayesian}). }

 Similarly to the Wasserstein barycenter problem, we will develop a fixed-point formulation of the weak barycenter problem, based on OWT plans.
 This allows us to, following \cite{alvarez2016fixed, zemel2019frechet}, construct an iterative procedure to compute a weak barycenter for a finite family of distributions and analyse its convergence properties.
 We will also define and study the so-called {\it weak population barycenters}, that deal with a population of probability measures distributed according to a given law $\Q$ supported on the Wasserstein-$2$ space, as in \cite{le2017existence} for the OT case.
 Extending ideas from \cite{bakchoff2022}, we will then propose an iterative stochastic algorithm for online computation of the weak population barycenter, from a \textit{stream} of probability measures sampled from $\Q$.
 We will then provide numerical simulations using this proposed method, in order to illustrate the geometric meaning of the weak barycenter, and we will compare it with related objects obtained with standard OT or its entropy-regularised counterpart.